Announcing Public-Private Partnership With Boulder Open Space Conservancy

 OSMP staff is working with the BOSC as part of city efforts to leverage public-private partnerships to enhance community building and program sustainability, and to develop programs and projects contributing to the health and well-being of a broader segment of the community.
 OSMP staff has informed the Open Space Board of Trustees and the Boulder City Council of the proposed public-private partnership with BOSC.
 In June, the City of Boulder signed a letter of intent for the public-private partnership.

 “We so appreciate this effort initiated by community members who cherish Boulder open space and their deep passion to help our community support and connect with their remarkable public land system,” said Tracy Winfree, director of OSMP.
 “This partnership will help us leverage community support to create new opportunities for community members and our visitors to enjoy and protect their open space.”

 About City of Boulder Open Space and Mountain Parks:

 The City of Boulder’s Open Space and Mountain Parks (OSMP) Department preserves and protects the natural environment and land resources that characterize the city’s 45,630 acres of open space.
 OSMP fosters appreciation and use that sustain the natural values of the land for current and future generations.
 Learn more at OSMP.org.

 About the Boulder Open Space Conservancy:

-The Boulder Open Space Conservancy (BOSC) is an independent non-profit organization that will leverage public resources with private philanthropy to protect, enhance, and preserve Boulder’s natural legacy of open space and mountain parks for all our citizens and visitors, and for current and future generations.
+The Boulder Open Space Conservancy (BOSC) is an independent nonprofit organization that will leverage public resources with private philanthropy to protect, enhance, and preserve Boulder’s natural legacy of open space and mountain parks for all our residents and visitors, and for current and future generations.
 Learn more at BOSC.org.

 Published: Nov.
 15, 2017